GRAY IN L.A. - #MeToo, #YouToo #WeAllToo - Time to really get to work! And make it snappy!

 GRAY IN L.A. - NASTY BY NATURE!
 THE PROUD POLITICAL WOMAN

-Maybe the Trump Roadshow revved me up more than I already am at any time and pushed me into the arms of my all-time favorite topics: spirited rebellion, disobedience, provocation, defiance.
+The Trump Roadshow revved me up more than I already am at any time and pushed me into the arms of my all-time favorite topics: spirited rebellion, disobedience, provocation, defiance.
 And if you do it right - one of the rewards will be an unintentional compliment by the likes of Donald Trump which is: "Nasty woman".
 Right on!
 Thank you!
 Delightful!

 Actually, Hillary is in good company, and the list of "Nasty Women" with fire in their veins and revolution in their hearts is neither new nor that short, be it in fiction or real life.
 Artists like Frida Kahlo and Cindy Sherman?
 "Nasty".
 All the female singers from Joni and Beyonce to Pink and Annie to the fabulous jazz stars Aretha, Billie and Simone?
 "Nasty Women".
 So, this is a fact: Speaking Up IS political.